Failure Mode and Effects Analysis

 An interdisciplinary team with participants who usually come from the design, development, production planning, production and quality management departments is responsible for the FMEA.
 Forms or appropriate software are required for the analysis.
 This ensures that presentation is clear and well-ordered.

 Firstly, a potential failure location is found by applying past experience and the specialist expert knowledge of the people involved.
-Then the type of failure is determined, the failure is described and classified using a risk priority number (see below).
+Then the type of failure is determined, the failure is described and classified; here, the action priority (AP) replaces the previous risk priority number (RPN).
 Next, the cause of the failure should be identified.
 If the cause of failure is known, then generally actions for preventing the failure can be implemented.
 Suggestions for solutions should focus on preventing the failure, and not simply on detecting it.

 Since the harmonization of the VDA and AIAG FMEA manuals, prioritization in FMEA has been based on a logic of action priorities.
 The concept includes a logically structured explanation for each action priority: thus, said actions can be prioritized based on individual evaluations of the individual values of B, A, and E as well as their combinations.
 The advantage over the replaced risk priority number is that a need for action can thus be determined much more precisely and also more reliably.